How to Go to An Open House: 12 Steps to Follow

 Remember, people go to open houses for all kinds of reasons, including just for fun.
 Rest assured that even a crowded open house might not get swamped with offers, though it does depend on the market.

-You don’t want the agent to report back to the seller that you loved or hated the place, so wait until you’re in more private environments to debrief with your friends and fellow attendees.
-Go have a latté and mull over your pros and cons in private!
+You don’t want the agent to report back to the seller that you loved or hated the place, so wait until you’re in a more private environment to debrief with your friends and fellow attendees.
+Go have a latté and mull over your pros and cons in private.

 Header Image Source: (Sophie Nito / Unsplash)